 Besides, Optimize Database after Deleting Revisions supports WordPress multisite.
 It also allows adding an “Optimize DB,” which you can use for a one-time database optimization on your site.

-Optimize Your WordPress Database with AlchemyLeads
+WordPress Optimization with AlchemyLeads

 At AlchemyLeads, we know the best practices to make your WordPress site run efficiently.
 We understand the best way to keep your data in a manner that WordPress can retrieve quickly.
-Get in touch with us to ensure that your site is on the right side of the WordPress database optimization requirements.
+Get in touch with us to ensure that your site is on the right side of the WordPress performance optimization requirements.